bin123apple/GUI_Spotlight/README.md

 </div>

 ## Introduction
-GUI_Spotlight is a `think-with-image` model.
+GUI_Spotlight is a `think-with-image` GUI visual grounding model.
 For each step, it first calls tooling to crop the image according to its own predictions, and then returns an exact coordinate location.

 ## Setup